Fandom culture in South Korea: Positive

 Members of idol fandoms may better themselves in the pursuit of their obsession, such as by studying to enter the same university as their idol, learning foreign languages to follow their idol's career abroad or learning image-processing techniques to edit photos of the idol.
 Fandom may also lead to other interests, for example, idol group JYJ's fans like musicals because of musical appearances by Kim Junsu.

 Fans role in creating their own fan content allows for idol groups to gain mainstream exposure in the west, and have tours abroad.

+In addition to benefitting the idols themselves, Korean fan culture has the potential to improve fan's mental health.
+Fans can develop a social identity online, which allows them to interact with other fans who have the same interest in a specific group or idol and form relationships outside of the fandom itself.
+One's self-esteem can also be uplifted by partaking in South Korean fan culture, with other fans encouraging each other to be accepting of their own appearance.